5 Big Differences Between Cats and Dogs

 Many dogs are ready and willing to be trained, and they can pick up on basic commands rather quickly.
 Sometimes it takes just a few minutes to train a dog to “sit,” for example.
 Therefore, canines are easier to train than felines, as their goal is to please their owners.
 Cats, on the other hand, are almost impossible to train.
 It takes a lot more time, patience, and dedication to train a cat to do tricks like a dog, as they do not readily respond to commands.

-However, if cats are given access to a clean litter box, they will automatically know where to go to the bathroom instinctually, without needing to be trained.
-But if you have a dog, you will need to dedicate quite a bit of time to housetraining him so that he does not go to the bathroom inside the house.
+It’s also worth noting that there are differences between dogs and cats when it comes to their bathroom habits.
+If cats are given access to a clean litter box, they will automatically know where to go to the bathroom instinctually, without needing to be trained.
+But if you have a dog, you will need to dedicate quite a bit of time to housetraining him so he doesn’t go to the bathroom inside the house.

 Fight versus Flight